hanzala-bhutto/My-Portfolio-V2/README.md

    After successfully deploying, you can access your app at `https://yourusername.github.io/your-repo-name`.

 5. **Things to Work On**

+   All Projects Page -> Completed
-      Search Feature on Projects Section
+   Search Feature on Projects Section -> Completed